UPDATE: East Bernstadt woman shares experience of finding abused dog — 'I'm glad I at least tried to save him'

 A press release at 4:10 p.m Wednesday said the investigation is ongoing with possible suspects being interviewed.

-The dog is being transported to UK Medical Center for an examination into the cause of death.
+The dog was transported to UK Medical Center for an examination into the cause of death.
 The Laurel County Sheriff's Office investigators noted the dog had numerous stab wounds.

 "We are continuing the investigation at this time and more information will be released when it comes available," the release said.